Updated on 04/24/2023

 Being in a long term relationship shouldn’t always feel like work, it should also feel fun!
 Making time to hang out with your partner, like you would your friend, will help keep your bond strong.
 Try taking a cooking class together, learning to salsa dance, or picking up a new TV show.
 Creating new memories together will breathe fresh life into your relationship.

 Part of prioritizing your relationship — setting relationship goals — is prioritizing time for intimacy with your romantic partner.
 If the hustle and bustle of everyday life is getting in the way of your sex life, it may be time to re-think how you are spending your time and why being intimate with your partner is falling to the bottom of your to-do list.
-If the two of you have different needs and expectations around sex, seeking the help of a trained sex therapist could be beneficial.
+If the two of you have different needs and expectations around sex, seeking the help of a trained sex therapist for relationship advice could be beneficial.

 It’s About Intimacy, Effective Communication, Friendship, Respect, and Understanding